 After winning a series of conflicts and signing an allegiance with France, Glyndwr drew the wrath of the English king, who clamped down on the Welsh, banning substantial gatherings of people and preventing Welshmen from holding office.
 Glyndwr's period of glory eventually came to an end when the forces of Henry V took back the castles and strongholds the Prince of Wales had gained.

-Non-conformist religion (particularly the Baptists and Methodists) marked the rise of Welsh nationalism in the 19th century.
+Non-conformist religion, particularly in the form of the Baptist and Methodist Churches, marked the rise of Welsh nationalism in the 19th century.
 The non-conformists broke off from the official state religion (Anglican) and taught the Welsh language at Sunday schools.
-The industrial revolution left a heavy mark on Welsh history, transforming the countryside and the workforce from having a focus on agriculture to coal mining and iron work.
-It also attracted immigration into Wales, boosting the population.
+Even today, the country still has a strong sense of identity and national pride.

 The University of Wales was established in 1893, and the national library and museum both received their royal charters in 1907.
 From 1999, an elected Welsh assembly was established in Cardiff, with powers devolved from Westminster.
-The Welsh authority has quickly established an independent frame of mind, taking a different route from English policies on some issues, most famously free prescriptions and university tuition fees.
+Less positive was the decline of the coalmining industry, which some communities are still reeling from today.